 The U.S. Clean Water Act: The CWA prohibits the discharge of oil or hazardous substances in navigable waters and imposes strict liability in the form of penalties for any unauthorized discharges.
 It also imposes substantial liability for the costs of removal, remediation and damages and complements the remedies available under the more recently enacted OPA 90 and CERCLA, discussed above.
 The U.S. Environmental Protection Agency ("EPA") regulates the discharge in U.S. ports of ballast water and other substances incidental to the normal operation of vessels.
 Under EPA regulations, commercial vessels greater than 79 feet in length are required to obtain coverage under the National Pollutant Discharge Elimination System ("NPDES") the VGP to discharge ballast water and other wastewater into U.S. waters by submitting a Notice of Intent (a "NOI").
 The VGP requires vessel owners and operators to comply with a range of best management practices and reporting and other requirements for a number of incidental discharge types and incorporates current U.S. Coast Guard requirements for ballast water management, as well as supplemental ballast water requirements.
 We have submitted NOIs for our vessels operating in U.S. waters and anticipate incurring costs to meet the requirements of the VGP.
-In addition, various states have enacted legislation restricting ballast water discharge restrictions enacted in the future could increase the costs of operating in the relevant waters.
+In addition, various states have enacted legislation restricting ballast water discharges and the introduction of non-indigenous species considered to be invasive.
+These and any similar ballast water discharge restrictions enacted in the future could increase the costs of operating in the relevant waters.